Business associates reviewing documents in conference room

 3. Business isn't valued correctly

-Determining a business’ true value can be as much art as science.
-There are many variables and unknowns that must be accounted for so simply using a multiplier (such as 7X or 4X the revenue) can be wildly off, especially when looking across different business sectors.
-As a result, you may plan for a number that is too high or worse, not receive a fair market value for your business.
-That’s why it’s vital to work with an unbiased professional that can bring a fresh perspective to your business.
-It’s a critical foundation of any business succession plan.
+There are many nuances to determining a business’ market value.
+Multiple variables and unknowns must be accounted for so simply using a multiplier (such as 7X or 4X the revenue) may not be in line with what the market will support, especially when looking across different business sectors.
+As a result, you may plan for a number that is too high or conversely not receive a fair market value for your business.
+That’s why working with an unbiased professional can help you with the analysis of your business and discuss the pros and cons to the valuation methods used to complete a business vaulation.

 4. Neglect to hire the right team

 Often, business owners are not aware of the complexities involved and may decide to handle the transition themselves.
 Or they believe the company’s accountant or lawyer is all they need for the transition process.
-Relying on a team with succession experience ensures they’ll be able to navigate the complex succession process.
+Employing a team with succession experience helps to navigate the complex succession process.
 Business succession is a highly specialized area.
-You wouldn’t hire a carpet cleaner to clean your teeth; you need a banker, a certified public accountant, an attorney and a wealth planner that have experience in this area.
+Just as you wouldn’t hire a carpet cleaner to clean your teeth; you should consider hiring a banker, a certified public accountant, an attorney and a wealth planner that have experience in this area.

-A qualified merger & acquisition team can help reduce or mitigate taxes, set up charitable giving, ensure the business is properly valued and take care of the hundreds of other critical yet often overlooked steps to ensure what’s next is exactly what you planned.
+A qualified merger & acquisition team can help reduce or mitigate taxes, set up charitable giving, help ensure the business is properly valued and take care of the hundreds of other critical yet often overlooked steps to execute your succession plan.

-Yellow Cardinal M&A Services has the specialized knowledge and unbiased view you need to evaluate your options and guide you to the right succession plan.
+Yellow Cardinal M&A Services has the specialized knowledge and unbiased view to evaluate your options and help guide you through the succession planning process.
 Just as we’re here when you build and grow your business, our specialists are ready to help you exit and transition to what’s next.
 Our team is always open to having an initial conversation.